theboocock/finemapping_spreadsheets_single_cell/README.md

-## Annotation spreadsheets for all the distal trans eQTL hotspots identified in this study.
+## Annotation spreadsheets for all the distal trans eQTL hotspots identified Boocock et al. 2024.

 ### Data for "Single-cell eQTL mapping in yeast reveals a tradeoff between growth and reproduction"